 Tim Blum today announced the renaming of Blum & Poe to BLUM as well as plans to open a new and larger New York location in 2024.
 As the gallery looks ahead to its 30th anniversary next year, its renaming and launch of a new space together mark the beginning of the next chapter and celebrate its continued evolution.

 In addition to the Los Angeles and Tokyo locations, a two-floor 6,200-square foot Tribeca gallery at 9 White Street will enable BLUM to continue to mount expansive exhibitions, showcasing its robust global programming.
-To celebrate the gallery’s 30th anniversary, BLUM will inaugurate the Tribeca space in spring 2024 with an inter-generational and cross-disciplinary survey of Japanese art from the 1960s to today, co-curated by Tim Blum and Mika Yoshitake.
+To celebrate the gallery’s 30th anniversary, BLUM will inaugurate the Tribeca space in fall 2024 with an inter-generational and cross-disciplinary survey of Japanese art from the 1960s to today, co-curated by Tim Blum and Mika Yoshitake.
 This endeavor reflects on Blum’s first trip to Japan forty years ago, which catalyzed the gallery’s groundbreaking work with Japanese and international artists including foundational exhibitions of artists Yoshitomo Nara and Takashi Murakami and the acclaimed 2012 survey Requiem for the Sun: The Art of Mono-ha.

 This milestone exhibition will feature work by key artists from Gutai, Mono-ha, and Superflat movements through today, traversing the decades from the immediate aftermath of postwar Japan, onward.
 The project is co-curated with postwar Japanese art historian Mika Yoshitake, curator of notable exhibitions including Lee Ufan: Marking Infinity, curatorial liaison, Guggenheim, New York, NY (2011); AICA-USA award winning exhibition Requiem for the Sun: The Art of Mono-ha, Blum & Poe, Los Angeles, CA (2012); Parergon: Japanese Art of the 1980s and 1990s, Blum & Poe, Los Angeles, CA (2019); Yoshitomo Nara, LACMA, CA (2021–22); and YAYOI KUSAMA: 1945-NOW, curated with Doryun Chong, M+, Hong Kong and Guggenheim, Bilbao (2022-23); and among others.